 What Should You Look for in a Robotic Pool Cleaner?

-If you opt for the convenience and versatility of a robotic pool cleaner, there are few things you should consider.
-Wide, four-wheel drive wheels make it easier for you cleaner to get everywhere it needs to go in your pool.
+If you opt for the convenience and versatility of a robotic pool cleaner, there are a few things you should consider.
+Track-driven cleaners make it easier for it to get everywhere it needs to go in your pool.
 Of course, the size of the robot you need will depend on the size of your pool, but be sure to go with a lightweight option, this will make it easier to get in and out of the pool.
-If your robot needs to be plugged in, many do, however there are some that run on battery, be sure it is equipped with a swivel cord.
+If your robot needs to be plugged in, many do, however, there are some that run on battery, be sure it is equipped with a swivel cord.
 This feature prevents the cord from tangling as the cleaner moves and climbs.
-Getting the dirt and debris off of the surface of your pool is the sole task of your pool cleaner, this makes high quality brushes a must.
+Getting the dirt and debris off of the surface of your pool is the sole task of your pool cleaner, this makes high-quality brushes a must.
 Hard bristle brushes or rotating rubber brushes perform the best.

 While pool maintenance is a vital part of pool ownership, it shouldn’t have to be a chore.
 Automatic pool cleaners keep your pool and its water clean and healthy, without monopolizing your free time.
 Lucas Firmin Pools builds and maintains custom pools in the Baton Rouge area.